microsoft/WindowsAppSDK/specs/AppLifecycle/Restart/restartApi.markdown

 ## Overview

-We are creating a new AppLifecycle component that provides a core set of functionality related to app activation and lifecycle.
-The 3 key goals of this component are:

--   it is undocked from the OS; that is, it will release out-of-band from the OS;

--   it provides a centralized place for core app lifecycle functionality that *all* apps can easily consume, whether traditional unpackaged Win32, Winforms, WPF, packaged (Centennial) Win32, or UWP.

--   it will be made available as open-source.

-This spec addresses the **Restart APIs** in the component.
+This spec addresses the **Restart APIs** in the AppLifecycle component.
 The main goals of this specific API are the following:

 Addressing the gaps that exist today: at a high-level, Win32 apps can